techbuktu/MediaLite/README.md

 * ***backend/***: This folder contains the code for the backend (ExpressJS and co.) of the project.
 Its subfolders are organized into exlicitly-named **models/**, **routes/**, **middleware/**, **views/**, etc.

-* ***frontend/***: This folder contains the frontend (React.js and Redux) codebase.
+* ***frontend/***: This folder contains the frontend (React.js, Context API and Axios-based API calls) codebase.
 Inside the **src/** folder (where the app's codebase sits), I have decided to develop the frontend app in such a way that makes it reusable.
-As such, if you (or I) decide not to use Redux as the State Manager, that is easily replaceable while another option can be plugged in just as easily.
+As such, if you (or I) decide not to use the Context API as the State Manager, that is easily replaceable while another option (like Redux) can be plugged in just as easily, without rewriting all the parts of the state management codebase.

 To achieve this DRY "pluggabbility" scheme of mine ( :) ), I decided to organize the frontend React.js app into three main subfolders: